 The fundamental ingredients: the soul of Gin

-1. Neutral alcohol (base spirit): This is the starting point, a high-proof alcohol with a neutral flavor, usually obtained from the fermentation and distillation of cereals (such as barley, corn, wheat) or, less frequently, potatoes or molasses.
-Its neutrality is essential because it must act as a "canvas" on which the flavors of the botanicals can fully express themselves.
+This is the starting point: a high-proof, neutral-tasting alcohol, usually obtained from the fermentation and distillation of grains (such as barley, corn, wheat) or, less commonly, potatoes or molasses.
+Its neutrality is essential because it must serve as a "canvas" on which the flavors of the botanicals can fully express themselves.

 - Coriander: gives citrus and spicy notes.